twilio-labs/function-templates/covid-vaccine-faq-bot/README.md

 ### 1. Configure Google Cloud Platform and Generate JSON Auth Key

-This template uses Google Cloud Platform and Dialogflow to power the conversational chatbot agent that interacts with the user.
+This template uses Google Cloud Platform (GCP) and Dialogflow to power the conversational chatbot agent that interacts with the user.
 You will need to setup a Google Cloud project, enable the Dialogflow API, and generate a JSON authentication key from a GCP Service Account for Twilio to use to interact with Dialogflow.
 Place the GCP JSON authentication key at the following path: `/assets/service-account-key.json`.

 **Follow [this guide](prerequisites/google-cloud-platform-config.md) for step-by-step instructions on how to do this.**

 ### 2. Create a Dialogflow Chatbot Agent

 The conversational chatbot is powered by  an integration between Twilio and Google Dialogflow, a natural language understanding platform used to design and integrate a conversational user interfaces.
 You may import the pre-built Dialogflow chatbot agents included in this repository, or configure your own chatbot agent.

 **Follow [this guide](prerequisites/dialogflow-config.md) for step-by-step instructions on how to do this.**

 ## Deploying the template
 Before deploying the template to your Twilio account, you should make sure to complete the [prerequisite](#prerequisites) steps above, and make sure the following is true: